Explainer-How does AstraZeneca's vaccine compare with Pfizer-BioNTech?

 A separate mRNA vaccine from Moderna, approved in the United States, costs up to $37.

-The AstraZeneca shot doesn’t require deep freezing at minus 70 degrees like the mRNA vaccine from Pfizer and its German partner, BioNTech, and has already been produced by the millions of doses.
+The AstraZeneca shot does not require deep freezing at minus 70 degrees like the mRNA vaccine from Pfizer and its German partner, BioNTech, and has already been produced by the millions of doses.

 It can be kept in a standard refrigerator for six months.